Since the Summer of 2017 we’ve been rolling out a project to make the Centre

 Phase 1 … we’ve now successfully

 • created a striking new area at the main entrance to the Centre, with a stylish glass canopy and flint wall.
 It features a large new sculpture panel, designed by a local artist to evoke the history of the old Homestead orchard.

-• planted a superb semi-mature ‘Chanticleer’ tree in the top corner of the site on Southwick Street, restoring some of the shape of the old street that existed before 1950.
+• planted a superb semi-mature ‘Chanticleer’ pear tree in the top corner of the site on Southwick Street, restoring some of the shape of the old street that existed before 1950.

 • improved this northern half of the site with other newly planted ‘green’ areas - and a new dedicated area for secure bicycle parking.

-• widening the gateway into our wonderful garden, in a traditional style which will match the quality of the historic Homestead building.
+• widened the gateway into our wonderful garden, in a traditional style matching the quality of the historic Homestead building.

-• improving the paths and landscaping in the main garden area, so it can be better appreciated.
+• improved the paths and landscaping in the main garden area, so it can be better appreciated.
 We want to raise awareness of the garden’s history, including its place as a memorial for the servicemen and women of Southwick who lost their lives in the Second World War.

 we hope to make some valuable environmental improvements around the perimeter of our site: